 When you have given rounds of feedback and have provided plenty of training opportunities yet an individual doesn’t improve, you may need to manage them out for the good of the team.

-I now realize how important it is for the team to manage out your weakest performers.
-It’s the hardest thing you may have to do as a manager but can be the most critical to team success.
+Managing out people can be the hardest thing you may have to do as a manager but can be the most critical to team success.

 #4.
 It’s all your fault